Questioning Double Jeopardy

 Technicalities of Double Jeopardy

-It prevents a repeat prosecution after someone has been found not guilty, or even after someone has been found guilty if the subsequent prosecution were to be for a more serious charge than the original.
-Ie A person found guilty of petty theft cannot then be charged with grand larceny if it relates to the same object stolen.
+It prevented a repeat prosecution after someone had been found not guilty, or even after someone had been found guilty if the subsequent prosecution were to be for a more serious charge than the original.
+Ie A person found guilty of petty theft could not then be charged with grand larceny if it relates to the same object stolen.

-Apart from some recent relaxation of the law in the UK, and Queensland and New South Wales, Australia, the law is absolute and there are no exceptions to the above.
-If it is reasonable to believe that the accused in a criminal trial was acquitted because he committed perjury; suborned perjury; threatened a witness; bribed members of the jury; arranged to have family members of the judge held hostage for the duration of the court proceedings#, then this would still have no effect upon the legitimacy of his acquittal.
+The law is absolute and there were no exceptions to the above.
+If it was reasonable to believe that the accused in a criminal trial was acquitted because he committed perjury; suborned perjury; threatened a witness; bribed members of the jury; arranged to have family members of the judge held hostage for the duration of the court proceedings#, then this would still have no effect upon the legitimacy of his acquittal.

-Once acquitted, a person can never be retried despite:
+Once acquitted, a person could never be retried despite:

 • Evidence